robsimpsondev/exchange_rate_history/README.md

 ## Deployment

 Developed for easy builds in Unix.
-Tested on Ubuntu 18.04.
+Tested on Ubuntu 18.04 with Ruby version 2.3.1.
 This will attempt to install to the existing system Ruby installation (requires super user priveleges).

 ```
 $ rake